ivcore/dotfiles/README.md

 You don't want those files and directories to be visible by default: someone may misconfigure them or delete them mistakenly, or maybe they just cause some visual noise.
 In order to hide them from the common sight, we put a dot (`.`) at the start of their names.
-This indicates the OS that these files are hidden by default, The [origin](https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) of this behavior is really interesting.
+This indicates the OS that these files are hidden by default.
+The [origin](https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp) of this behavior is really interesting.
 That's where the name _dotfiles_ comes from.